Sonia Mugabo

 Sonia Mugabo is a Rwandan businesswoman, fashion designer and fashionista.
-She is the founder and chief executive officer of the fashion label Sonia Mugabo, which is named after her.
+She is the founder and chief executive officer of the fashion label Sonia Mugabo, named after her.

 Background and education

-She was born in Kigali, on May 5, in 1990.
+She was born in Kigali, on May 5, 1990.
 In an interview with Forbes Africa in August 2015, Mugabo stated that she was four years old during the 1994 Rwandan Genocide against the Tutsi.
 She attended Green Hills Academy, an international pre-university institution of learning, in Rwanda.